MileHacker Logo

 Public Transit Overview

 Local buses and minivans connect Gateway To the gulf islands city to nearby towns and districts, and also serve as an inter-provincial transport option for close-by travel within Southern Thailand.
-They provide a more structured route system than songthaews.
+They offer a more structured route system than songthaews.

 Common Modes